 Use the Search feature in the Help menu to find hidden menu items.

-At the right side of the menu bar are a number of icons, called menu extras.
+At the right side of the menu bar are a number of icons, called menu extras (now referred to by Apple as "status menus").
 Some display information—such as the date and time—and they all display menus, when clicked, that have a number of commands.

 For example, the Wi-Fi menu extra lets you turn Wi-Fi on or off, or choose a different network.
 The Bluetooth menu extra lets you see which Bluetooth devices are connected to your Mac, and how much charge they have left.
 Some menu extras, such as Spotlight and Siri, merely activate a feature: the former displays a search field in the middle of your screen, and the latter wakes up Siri so you can ask for something.